 Razer evolves the Razer Kiyo for a more professional audience with the Kiyo Pro, with the camera ditching the in-built ring light and opting instead for Full HD 60 fps performance along with HDR and enhanced low-light features.

 The result is a camera that offers both excellent image quality for video meetings, with the camera's STARVIS tech ensuring subjects remain lit even when in a dark environment, and the HDR functionality mitigating over and under exposure for a more natural look, as well as one that can still be used by gamers.

 The Razer Kiyo Pro also offers three different fields of view, too, with the widest being 103° (perfect for showing multiple people on a call) and the narrowest being 80°, which is good for a tight crop on the subject.

 The hardware is only half the picture though with the Kiyo Pro, as its Synapse software configuration tool allows its picture to be setup and tweaked in a variety of ways.
 HDR can be turned on and off (with HDR on you are limited to 30fps, while with it off you get 60fps), profiles can be selected from, field of views cycled through and things like saturation and contrast manually tweaked.

 Combined it means the Kiyo Pro offers a premium webcam package that will suit many people perfectly.
-It doesn't offer a 4K resolution like the Logitech Brio, and it is expensive, but aside from that it is pretty much perfect.
+It's a bit pricey and it doesn't offer a 4K resolution, but aside from that it is pretty much perfect.

 Made for the streaming age, but just as at home for videoconferencing, Logitech's USB-C camera is a very modern take on the webcam.
 That even goes down to its design, which is all matte plastic and fabric, just like half the coolest new tech in 2020.